 There may also be a genetic predisposition to developing retained primary teeth as it often occurs in families of dogs.

 What problems are caused by retained teeth?

-If both a primary tooth and a permanent tooth are in the same spot in the jaw, the crowding of the two teeth will increase the likelihood that food and debris will become trapped between the teeth.
+If both a deciduous tooth and a permanent tooth are in the same socket in the jaw, the crowding of the two teeth will increase the likelihood that food and debris will become trapped between the teeth.
 This can lead to problems such as tartar deposits, tooth decay, gingivitis and periodontitis, all of which can lead to premature loss of teeth.
-If the root of the retained tooth has been only partly absorbed, it can become abscessed.
+If the root of the retained tooth has only been partly resorbed, it can become badly infected.

-If the teeth are misaligned, they can rub against other teeth, wearing away the enamel and weakening the affected teeth.
-A retained deciduous tooth can also interfere with the normal growth and development of the jaw bones.
+If teeth are malpositioned, they can rub against other teeth, wearing away the enamel and weakening the tooth.
+Occasionally, a retained deciduous tooth can cause a dental interlock which may interfere with the normal growth and development of the jaw bones.

-If the retained tooth is a lower canine, the permanent lower canine is forced to grow on the inside of the lower jaw and its tip will grow towards the roof of the mouth, causing pain and damage to the roof of the mouth and making it difficult for the pet to eat.
+If the retained tooth is a lower canine, the permanent lower canine is forced to grow on the inside of the lower jaw and its tip usually grows towards the roof of the mouth, causing pain and damage which makes it difficult for your dog to eat.